 NOAA gathered and analyzed information for the purposes of conducting injury assessment activities and evaluating if feasible restoration actions exist to address the scale of potential injuries.
 Injury determination and quantification for Pacific herring larvae is based on available site-specific exposure data, how exposure relates to literature-based adverse effects levels, biological densities, and corresponding mortality due to exposure.
-Based on available information reviewed by NOAA, an estimated 25.5 billion Pacific herring egg-equivalents were killed due to the spill.
+Based on available information reviewed by NOAA, an estimated 25.4 billion Pacific herring egg-equivalents were killed due to the spill (27 billion present value (2019) egg-equivalents).
 Injury determination and quantification for lost shellfish harvesting trips are based on the timing and duration of a shellfish alert at Starrigavan Beach, state and site-specific data on baseline shellfishing rates/trips, and shellfishing values from the economics literature.
 Based on available information reviewed by NOAA, they estimated approximately 444 shellfishing trips were lost.